NASA-AMMOS/3DTilesRendererJS/README.md

 priorityCallback = null : ( itemA, itemB ) => Number
 ```

 Function to derive the job priority of the given item.
-Higher priority values get processed first.
+Higher priority values get processed first (ie return 1 to have itemA processed first).

 ### .schedulingCallback